SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 $ adb reboot bootloader
 {% endhighlight %}

+5. Once the device is in fastboot mode, verify your PC sees the device by typing {% highlight js %}
+fastboot devices
+{% endhighlight %}
-Once the device is in fastboot mode, verify your PC sees the device by typing fastboot devices If you don't see your device serial number, and instead see "<waiting for device>", fastboot is not configured properly on your machine.
+6. If you don't see your device serial number, and instead see "<waiting for device>", fastboot is not configured properly on your machine.
 See fastboot documentation for more info.
 If you see "no permissions	fastboot", try running fastboot as root.
 From the same terminal, type the following command to obtain your bootloader unlock code:
 $ fastboot oem get_unlock_data